Dreamcast-Projects/libfatfs/README.md

 the in's and out's of the FAT16 & FAT32 file systems and benefit software engineers who program for the Sega Dreamcast in the process.

+NOTE: A good portion(especially in fs_fat.c) of the code is used (as a skeleton) from libkosext2fs. libkosext2fs was written by Lawrence Sebald (BlueCrab).
+So kudos to him.
+Giving him credit does not mean he was affiliated with or endorsed this library.

 #   This library is free software; you can redistribute it and/or modify
 #   it under the terms of the GNU General Public License as published by
 #   the Free Software Foundation; either version 2 of the License, or